Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Conclusion

 \section{Conclusion}

-We have studied the leading instabilities of the two dimensional Hubbard model using the PA and parquet D$\Gamma$A. In contrast to previous diagrammatic extensions of DMFT,\cite{Otsuki2014,Kitatani2018,Vucicevic2017,RMPVertex} we employ the parquet equations instead of using ladder diagrams for generating non-local correlations.
-Hence our approach is not biased against a certain channel.
-All magnetic, superconducting, charge density wave etc. fluctuations are treated on an equal footing.
-This is particularly important since several instabilities are at close quarters {\em and} mutually influence each other: commensurate and incommensurate antiferromagnetism, singlet $d$-wave and triplet $s$-wave superconductivity.
+.
+In contrast to previous diagrammatic extensions of DMFT,\cite{Otsuki2014,Kitatani2018,Vucicevic2017,RMPVertex} we employ the parquet equations instead of using ladder diagrams for generating non-local correlations.
+Hence our approach is not biased against a certain {scattering} channel.
+All relevant fluctuations for unconventional superconductors, i.e. magnetic, superconducting, charge density wave fluctuations, are treated on an equal footing.
+This is particularly important since several instabilities are at close quarters {\em and} mutually influence each other: commensurate and incommensurate antiferromagnetism, singlet $d$-wave and triplet $s$-wave pairing.

-Close to half-filling, we find predominant commensurate antiferromagnetic fluctuations at wave vector ${\mathbf q}=(\pi,\pi)$, and the leading superconducting instability is $d$-wave.
-At finite but small dopings, e.g., at 15\% doping or $n=0.85$ electrons per site, the $d$-wave eigenvalue increases much faster upon lowering temperature than the antiferromagnetic one which even decreases at the lowest temperature accessible [Fig.~\ref{Fig_lambda_T} (top)].
-Hence we expect that for this doping $d$-wave superconductivity eventually prevails.
-From the structure of the eigenvalue (see below) and also from the fact that commensurate antiferromagnetic and $d$-wave superconducting fluctuations show the same trends, e.g., they fall off concomitantly if we move toward higher doping [Fig.~\ref{Fig_lambda_of_n}], we conclude that $d$-wave superconductivity is induced by commensurate antiferromagnetic spin fluctuations.
+Close to half-filling, we find predominant commensurate antiferromagnetic fluctuations at wave vector ${\mathbf q}=(\pi,\pi)$, and the leading {fluctuation in the pairing channel} are $d$-wave.
+At finite but small dopings, e.g., at 15\% doping or $n=0.85$ electrons per site, the $d$-wave eigenvalue increases much faster upon lowering temperature than the antiferromagnetic one which even decreases at the lowest temperature accessible [Fig.~\ref{Fig_lambda_T} (top)]. {Although we cannot exclude that another instability will start dominating at even lower temperatures, it is likely} that for this doping $d$-wave superconductivity eventually prevails, {however with a smaller $T_c$ than many other methods predict}.~\cite{Kyung2003,Hafermann2008,Gull2013, Otsuki2014,Kitatani2015} From the structure of the eigenvalue (see below) and also from the fact that commensurate antiferromagnetic and $d$-wave superconducting fluctuations show the same trends, e.g., they fall off concomitantly if we move toward higher doping [Fig.~\ref{Fig_lambda_of_n}], we conclude that $d$-wave {pairing fluctuations} are induced by {(nearly)} commensurate antiferromagnetic spin fluctuations.
 Let us also emphasize in this context that in the temperature and doping range studied we do not find charge density wave fluctuations with magnitude comparable to the magnetic ones.